garyfleming/feature-toggling-talk/feature-toggles.md

 ---

+# Continuous Integration

+^ Before that, an important tangent: let's talk about Continuous Integration.
+I'm increasingly of the opinion that the way to really do Agile is by focussing on Continuous Delivery of value.
+That, in turn, heavily implies Continuous Integration.

+---

 # Continuous Integration - What?

-^ Before that, an important tangent: What is continuous integration?
-Broadly speaking it's the notion that when we're working with other developers in a team it's a very good idea to bring our work together frequently so that we know that we're all still aiming for the same goal, without the potential for too many conflicts and issues along the way.
+^ Broadly speaking it's the notion that when we're working with other developers in a team it's a very good idea to bring our work together frequently so that we know that we're all still aiming for the same goal, without the potential for too many conflicts and issues along the way.

 ---